ChandaLab/DISC/docs/Manual.md

 **Figure 1**: DISC GUI Overview
 </p>

-If DISC is already open and you wish to load a different data set: File  Load Data
+If DISC is already open and you wish to load a different data set: `File`→`Load Data`

+<a id="loading_data_dat"></a>
+### Importing from .dat
+DISCO is also capable of loading tabular data as in HaMMy or vbFRET.
+In this case, each trajectory is a column in the table, with the column header labeling the channel.
+For multiple traces on a channel, each column corresponding to a trace will have a header with the name of that channel.

+Data formatted as such via comma-separated values instead of tabs can also be imported.
+It is expected that Excel formats will also work, but this has yet to be fully implemented or tested.

+See also: how to [export to this form](#saving_export_dat).

 <a id="navigation_disco"></a>
 ## Navigation in DISCO